 Our climate is facing an emergency.
 The truth is, we can’t go on like this.
 To stop climate change, we need to change now.
-Scotland’s Climate Week is 7 – 13th October.
 Together, we can do more to tackle the climate emergency and save our planet.
 It’s time for change.

-But since last year the landscape has changed dramatically.
-The global climate emergency is on our doorstep - it's not just something we can casually work towards.
+The landscape around climate change has changed dramatically.
+The global climate emergency is now on our doorstep - it's not just something we can casually work towards.
 It needs our urgent attention.

 We have seen a surge in public interest.
 Young people in Scotland are taking action, especially in the youth led ‘Fridays for Futures’ movement, passionately advocating for their right to live in a net zero world (where the emissions of greenhouse gases are balanced by removals of those gases, such as carbon being absorbed by forests).